Deepmind’s AlphaFold wins CASP13 protein-folding competition

 But protein “folding,” as it’s called, is notoriously difficult to suss out from a corresponding genetic sequence alone — DNA contains only information about chains of amino acid residues, and not those chains’ final form.
 In fact, scientists estimate that because of the incalculable number of interactions between the amino acids, it would take longer than 13.8 billion years to figure out all the possible configurations of a typical protein before identifying the right structure.

 Fortunately, it’s a job fit for artificial intelligence (AI).
-Google subsidiary DeepMind this week announced AlphaFold, an AI system designed to predict protein structures more precisely than the prior state-of-the-art solutions.
+Google subsidiary DeepMind this week announced AlphaFold, an AI system designed to predict protein structures more precisely than prior state-of-the-art solutions.
 It’s the product of two years of work, DeepMind researchers wrote in a blog post, and builds on years of genomics research.

 “Over the past five decades, scientists have been able to determine shapes of proteins in labs using experimental techniques like cryo-electron microscopy, nuclear magnetic resonance, or X-ray crystallography, but each method depends on a lot of trial and error, which can take years and cost tens of thousands of dollars per structure,” the team wrote.
 “Fortunately, the field of genomics is quite rich in data, thanks to the rapid reduction in the cost of genetic sequencing.
 As a result, deep learning approaches to the prediction problem that rely on genomic data have become increasingly popular in the last few years.”